• Skip to primary navigation

 • Put cornmeal on the bottom of a pizza stone.
 This will give your pizza a crunchy bottom and prevent sticking.

-• Put in oven WITHOUT any toppings.
+• Put the dough in the oven WITHOUT any toppings.
 Cook for 5 or 6 minutes.
 This will cook the surface of the dough and make it so it doesn’t get soggy with toppings.

 • While it pre-cooks, prepare your toppings.